 Ten Great Medicinal Herbs for Prepping Your “Doomsday” Garden (Part II)

 Previously.
 I surveyed five medicinal herbs.
-Remember that this list is in case of a natural disaster or societal collapse.
+Remember that this list is for use in the event of a natural disaster or societal collapse.
 We should all hope that we never face a day without access to medical care or supplies.

 Let’s look at the other five herbs recommended for prepping your garden, shall we?